learn-anything/learn-anything/readme.md

 bun db:seed
 ```

-Above command is currently breaking.
+Above command is incomplete but will be soon.
 It should take the files you got in [seed folder](https://github.com/learn-anything/seed) (after running `bun dev-setup`) and fill EdgeDB db with content necessary to develop LA very fast.

+Reach out on [Discord](https://discord.com/invite/bxtD8x6aNF) to get a semi working version of the command. ♥️

 ## Run GraphQL server (Grafbase)